Mimi Wong: In popular media

-In July 2015, more than 45 years after the murder of Ayako Watanabe, Singapore's national daily newspaper The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the case of Mimi Wong as one of the top 25 crimes that shocked the nation since its independence in 1965.
+In July 2015, more than 45 years after the murder of Ayako Watanabe, Singapore's national daily newspaper The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the case of Mimi Wong.
 The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
 The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
 The paperback edition of the book was published and first hit bookshelves in June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after publication.

 Singaporean crime show Crimes and Tribulations, a 1997 Chinese-language crime show, was the first television series to re-enact the case of Mimi Wong, and the re-enactment aired as the fourth episode of the show in 1997.
 Another crime documentary series True Files re-enacted the case of Mimi Wong, and the re-enactment first aired as the second episode of the show's first season on 30 April 2002.
 The episode is currently viewable via meWATCH (previously named Toggle) since 5 February 2016.
 Wong was portrayed by Singaporean actress Eve Ooi, while her husband was portrayed by Singaporean actor Tommy Tan.
 The case was also re-enacted in crime show Whispers of the Dead, which also re-enact the notable cases solved by forensic pathologist Chao Tzee Cheng; the episode was aired in 2014 as the second episode of the show's first season.
 In this re-enactment, the identities of the people involved were changed to protect their identities.
 For example, Wong was renamed as Suzie Tay, while Sim was renamed as Lau Teck Seng, and the victim Ayako Watanabe was renamed as Aika Nakamura in this re-enactment.